fuzzylogicxx/fuzzylogic/posts/practical-performance-tips.md

 You can still take advantage of the benefits of CDNs for reducing network latency, but preferably as part of your own infrastructure.

+## Miscellaneous

+[Critical CSS is often a wasted effort](https://csswizardry.com/2022/09/critical-css-not-so-fast/) due to CSS not being a bottleneck, so is generally not worth doing.

 <!--